-When it comes to car insurance, there are three levels of cover you can choose from: third party only, third party fire and theft, and comprehensive cover.
+If you need to get your car insured, you'll have to choose from three levels of cover: third party only, third party fire and theft, and comprehensive cover.
 This guide explains all you need to know about third party fire and theft cover.

 To be able to drive on public roads, third party car insurance is the minimum level of cover required by law.
 If you're involved in an accident, the policy covers costs if a third party's car or property is damaged, or if they're injured and need medical treatment.
 However, you'll have to cover personal costs if you're at fault; for instance if your car needs repairing or you need medical assistance.

 Third party fire and theft is one level up from a third party only policy.
 It includes all the same features with the addition of covering your car if it's stolen or damaged by fire.

 While it's a legal requirement to have third party insurance, it's up to you whether to boost cover with a fire and theft policy.
 It will simply mean you're protected against more eventualities.

 You'd be forgiven for thinking third party policies are the cheapest types of cover.
 While this may have been the case, things have changed recently.